broadinstitute/cromwell/docs/WOMtool.md

   otherwise.
 Note that graph currently DOES NOT WORK on version 1.0 workflows.

-womgraph <WDL or CWL file> [ancillary files]
+womgraph <WDL file> [ancillary files]

-  Reads a WDL or CWL file from the first argument and converts it to a WOM representation then prints out a graph of the WOM produced.
+  Reads a WDL file from the first argument and converts it to a WOM representation then prints out a graph of the WOM produced.
   Any imported files can be supplied as subsequent arguments.